HTarzwell/downTime/README.md

 ## Day Two

 A snow day!
-But no rest for the wicked, nor for the developers.

-Discovered that I needed to be testing my resources on curl BEFORE I changed the Applicaiton controller inheritance, had to change that back.
+Discovered that I needed to be testing my resources on curl BEFORE I changed the Application controller inheritance, had to change that back.

 Excitedly got started on my first new Resource curl script!
 CREATE proved to be a challenge, but not for the reasons I expected.
 Forgot to add commas?
 WOW.
 Accidentally added a user_id parameter to my table, thus forcing me to add an ownership parameter well before I thought I would need to?
 Whoops.

+Created all curl requests and ran them with success!
+Adding relationships between the users and the resource controllers looked harder than it was.
+(Or so she says...)

+Began work later in the day on the client app, building the sign-up function from scratch.
+It was not a challenge once I realized that I had tried to run my development tests (which should have been locally hosted) from my production app on Heroku.
+After that, things progressed very smoothly with building the initial client sign-ups and sign-ins.